 Food and Laundry Services are operated and maintained by Detention Center staff.
 The Food Services Manager, who is a Registered Dietitian, oversees all kitchen and laundry operations.
 A Dietary Supervisor and Dietary Officers assist the Food Services Manager.
 There are also approximately 26 inmate kitchen workers and six (6) inmate laundry workers.
 The inmates assist with food preparation, food storage, and meal service.
 All inmate kitchen workers are required to attend monthly training on various topics taught by the food service staff and are to abide by all Frederick County Health Department regulations.
 The kitchen at the Frederick County Adult Detention Center also prepares meals for the Meals on Wheels Program.

-Medical Services are contracted out to Correct Care Solutions who purchased ConMed Inc in 2014.
-The Frederick County Adult Detention Center is accredited by the National Commission on Correctional Health Care.
+Medical Services are contracted out to Correct Care Solutions.
+The Frederick County Adult Detention Center is accredited by the National Commission on Correctional Health Care and the Maryland Commission on Correctional Standards.
 The medical unit has nursing staff on duty 24 hours a day/seven days a week, and a licensed physician or physician’s assistant is on-call and visits the facility at least 5 days a week to see inmates.
 Inmates receive appropriate in-house care and may be referred to outside providers for specialized care.
 Dental and radiological services are provided at the Detention Center.
 Inmates are required by state law to pay $4.00 per medical visit and $4.00 for each prescribed medication.
 Dental services are also provided for a $4.00 charge.
 If the inmate has no funds, they still receive the services and medications, and their account is charged for them to pay at a later time.

 Mental Health Services

 Mental health services are provided through an agreement with Correct Care Solutions.
 Correct Care Solutions provides on-site credentialed personnel for psychiatric treatment and case management services to mentally ill offenders at the Frederick County Adult Detention Center.
-Licensed social workers, licensed professional counselors, psychiatrists, and a psychologist provide direct services.
+Licensed Clinical Social Workers, psychiatrists, and a psychologist provide direct services.